wg-osr/walkerga.github.io/class/mu_priest.md

 For every Priest template you have, you gain one new **Sacrament**.

 ## Sacrament
 When you choose a Sacrament, you become imparted by the divine grace of your religion.
 Each sacrament is different and represent one facet of your faith.
-If a sacrament gives you a spell, it functions the same way as a [Magic User](https://saltygoo.github.io/class/magic-user) spell.
-The referee is the arbiter of the interpretation of the sacrament rules.
-You can cast each of your spells once between each rest.
+If a sacrament gives you a spell, it functions the same way as a [Magic User](https://saltygoo.github.io/class/magic-user) spell but you can cast it only once between each rest.

 Choices of Sacraments: